yangiv/yangiv/README.md

 ## About me

-- 🔭 I’m currently working on Nexum Labs.
+- 🔭 I’m currently open to new opportunities.
 - 🌱 I'm currently learning to be an Artist.

 ## Tech stack